 The closer you get to Valdez, the more beautiful the scenery becomes as you pass such sights as the Worthington Glacier, views from Thompson Pass, and the majestic waterfalls of Horsetail and Bridal Veil Falls within Keystone Canyon.
 You probably don’t want to pass these all by, but stop at the pullouts available.
 Take photo’s, go for a hike, take in the views, and have a meal break while you breathe in the fresh mountain air.

-After checking in, or setting up, head to Dayville Road to see salmon spawning and hopefully to see Bears.
+After checking in and setting up your home away from home on wheels, head to Dayville Road to see salmon spawning and hopefully to see Bears.
 Valdez is host to Brown and Black Bears, and during the summer months, you may even be introduced to their cubs.
-One local brown bear has been bringing her litter (which varies from 3 to 4 cubs) each year to Valdez and to the Solomon Gulch Fish Hatchery on Dayville Road.
+One local brown bear (pictured below) has been bringing her litter (which varies from 3 to 4 cubs) each year to Valdez and to the Solomon Gulch Fish Hatchery on Dayville Road.

-There are so many salmon around the Solomon Gulch Fish Hatchery that you could reach in the water and grab one.
-While at the Hatchery, take the visitor’s walk at the hatchery, and learn much about the life cycle of a salmon.
+There are so many salmon around and spawning back to the Solomon Gulch Fish Hatchery, that you will soon see why it is the largest pink salmon hatchery in North America.
+While at the Hatchery, take the self-guided visitor’s tour and learn about the life cycle of a salmon.

 Armed with your fishing license, and your Derby ticket, remember you can’t fish within 300 yards of the hatchery, but you can try at 301 yards!

 After you’ve caught your limit, go to the small boat harbor in downtown Valdez where fish cutters charge around $1.00 each to fillet your catch.
 If you’ve come from the Lower 48 USA States, you can take your catch over to Fish Central or Easy Freeze and have them ship it home, just make sure someone is organized to collect the delivery with special note “do not eat my fish!” written on the box.